georgmzimmer/secrets_loader/README.md

   }
 }
 ~~~
-Secrets loader will create the DB_HOST, DB_USER, DB_PASSWORD environment variables for you that are contained within the "SOME_API" JSON.
+Secrets loader will create the DB_HOST, DB_USER, DB_PASSWORD environment variables for you that are contained within the "SOME_API" JSON, and chain-load your program with those variables in your environment.

    **AWS_ACCESS_KEY** - your aws access key